grayhildreth/github-lookup/README.md

 ## Description

 _This application allows the user to enter a GitHub username in the search form.
-The application then returns the user avatar, username, full name, and link to their GitHub page._
+The application then returns the user avatar, username, full name, and list of their repositories on GitHub._

 ## Setup/Installation Requirements

 * _Connect to internet_
-* _Clone repository from GitHub_
+* _Clone repository from GitHub (https://github.com/grayhildreth/github-lookup) in terminal_
-* _Initialize Node and Bower_
-* _You must obtain and use your own API from GitHub to run this application_
+* _Once cloned, run "npm install" and "bower install"_
+* _This app will only work with a Personal Access Token (API) from GitHub.
+Log in to GitHub to obtain the token, create a file called ".env" in the top level of this repository, and add the following:

+  exports.apiKey = "PersonalAccessTokenGoesHere";

+* _Lastly, run "gulp serve" to run this application, and the browser will open automatically_

 ## Known Bugs